 There’s nothing more comforting than a serving of warm Mississippi pot roast for dinner.
 With minimal prep and 5 simple ingredients, you’ll have a new family favorite for busy weeknights.
-It’s amazing served over mashed potatoes, rice, or on sandwich rolls.
+It’s amazing served over mashed potatoes or cauliflower fauxtatoes.

 Sprinkle the ranch seasoning and au jus mix evenly over the top.
 Add the butter chunks on top of the beef.